-Anne Hotz Harmon will graduate cum laude from Hillsdale College in 2018 with a Bachelor of Arts in English and a minor in Classical Education.
+Anne Hotz Harmon graduated cum laude from Hillsdale College in 2018 with a Bachelor of Arts in English and a minor in Classical Education.
 She completed the Liberal Arts Teacher Apprenticeship at Hillsdale Academy with a focus in elementary education.
 Anne has also worked as a writer and editor for the Hillsdale College Marketing Department.
 In her free time, she enjoys browsing bookshelves, cooking with her friends, and listening to musicals.
 She is passionate about bringing her love of children’s literature and education to the Classical Academy de Lafayette in the fall.

-Keith earned his BA in History from Principia College in 1976 and his Masters in Teaching Secondary Social Sciences from Webster University in 1998.
+Keith earned his BA in History and his Masters in Teaching Secondary Social Sciences from Webster University in 1998.
 Additionally, he has taught adult education offerings at alumni gatherings, summer educational classes, and has spoken at the invitation of dozens of educational clubs for over 20 years.
 He also enjoyed his work serving on the governing board of church.
 Keith lives with his wife, Gloria, and his two daughters in St. Louis.
 We’re excited to have Mr. Preston join our faculty to enrich our CAL students.

 China Gorman is a successful global business executive in the competitive Human Capital Management (HCM) sector.
 She is a sought-after advisor and speaker bringing the CEO perspective to the challenges of building cultures of humanity for top performance and innovation.
 Well known for her tenure as CEO of the Great Place to Work® Institute, COO and interim CEO of the Society for Human Resource Management (SHRM) and President of Lee Hecht Harrison, China works with HCM organizations all over the world to enhance their brands and their go-to-market strategies.
 She sits on the corporate boards of Universum, and Motivis Learning, and chairs the Universum North America Advisory board.
 Additionally, she serves on the Executive Committee of the Board of Jobs for America’s Graduates as well as the Advisory Board of the Workforce Institute at Kronos.
 China is the author of the popular blog Data Point Tuesday, and is published and frequently quoted in media properties like Fortune, TLNT, Huffington Post, Inc., Fast Company, U.S. News & World Report, HR Magazine and many others.